Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 To ensure that these expectations are met, students and faculty assume extraordinary responsibilities.
 Students have a responsibility for properly notifying faculty members as to their reasons for not attending class.
 Upon the recommendation of the faculty member, a student with more than three inappropriate absences may be suspended from class by the college dean and have a grade of ‘F’ recorded.
 In a case where attendance is a continual problem, the Registrar may suspend and disqualify the student from further enrollment at the University.

-EN 099 Writing Skills Workshop.
-Beginning freshmen and transfer students who have not completed EN 100 English Composition I are required to take an English Writing Placement Essay.
-The results of this test are used to determine placement in the appropriate level of English, and the likelihood of successful completion of the test of writing competence that students must take after completing
+Beginning freshmen and transfer students who have not completed EN 100 English Composition are required to take an English Writing Placement Essay.
+The results of this test are used to determine placement in the appropriate level of English, and the likelihood of successful completion of the test of writing competence that students must take after completing 75 hours.

-In order to receive a degree from Southeast, students must pass EN 099 Writing Skills Workshop and MA 102 Intermediate Algebra or score at the appropriate level on placement tests to have the courses waived.
+In order to receive a degree from Southeast, students must pass any required developmental courses or score at the appropriate levels on placement tests to have the courses waived.

 (See Classification of Students)